robinhood/faust/docs/userguide/tables.rst

         withdrawals = user_withdrawals[event.account]
         withdrawals.append(event.amount)

-Due to changelogging, keys and values should be serializable.
+Due to the table topic changelog, keys and values should be serializable.

 .. seealso::